-The main Amp repository lives on bitbucket, andrewpeterson/amp.
+The official Amp repository lives on bitbucket, andrewpeterson/amp.
 We employ a branching model where the master branch is the main development branch, containing day-to-day commits from the core developers and honoring merge requests from others.
 From time to time, we create a new branch that corresponds to a release.
 This release branch contains only the tagged release and any bug fixes.

-16.2 Contributing
+20.2 Contributing

-You are welcome to contribute new features, bug fixes, better documentation, etc. to Amp.
+You are welcome to contribute new features, bug fixes, better documentation, etc., to Amp.
 If you would like to contribute, please create a private fork and a branch for your new commits.
 When it is ready, send us a merge request.
-We follow the same basic model as ASE; please see the ASE documentation for complete instructions.
+We follow the same basic model as ASE.
+Please see the ASE documentation for complete instructions; a summary is also listed below.

 As good coding practice, make sure your code passes both the pyflakes and pep8 tests.
-(On linux, you should be able to run pyflakes file.py and pep8 file.py, and then correct it by autopep8 -in-place file.py.)
-If adding a new feature: consider adding a (very brief) test to the tests folder to ensure your new code continues to work, and also be sure to write clear documentation.
+(On linux, you should be able to run pyflakes file.py and pep8 file.py; then correct your code until the warnings disappear.)
+If adding a new feature: please add a (very brief) test to the tests folder to ensure your new code continues to work as the project evolves, and also be sure to write clear documentation.
 Finally, to make users aware of your new feature or change, add a bullet point to the release notes page of the documentation under the Development version heading.